-INTERLINK Language Centers (INTERLINK) was founded in 1979 in Princeton, New Jersey, USA.
-Originally incorporated as INTERLINK Associates, the organization provided academic placement of international students, and cross-cultural training and orientation for mid-level professionals moving for the first time to another culture.
-In response to demand and organizational expertise, priority soon shifted to the teaching of English as a second language.
+INTERLINK International Institutes (INTERLINK) was founded in 1979 in Princeton, New Jersey, USA.
+Originally incorporated as INTERLINK Associates, the organization provided academic placement of international students and orientation for mid-level professionals moving for the first time to another culture.
+In response to demand and organizational expertise, priority soon shifted to academic preparation, cross-cultural training, and English as a second language instruction.
 The objective was to make learning in a cross-cultural setting a successful experience for those coming to the USA for study or work.
 To reflect this change in emphasis, INTERLINK Associates was renamed INTERLINK Language Centers in 1987.
 As INTERLINK approaches its 40th year in higher education, plans are underway to expand internationally and further develop our online course offerings.
 It is only fitting that we adopt a new name that best expresses our evolution.
 “INTERLINK International Institutes” best reflects this expanded focus.